akrabat/avalanche/README.md

 ## Creating a new presentation

 * Create a new directory
-* Place required markup files and any custom css files here
+* Place required markup files and any custom css and image files here
 * Copy the `example_presentation/presentation.cfg` to here and change the filenames and paths as required

 ## Building the slides